How to Get Rid of Stretch Marks and Prevent Them (the Natural Way)

 At the most basic level, staying hydrated is one of the best ways to keep your skin supple and elastic, which will help guard against the tearing of the skin.
 Staying hydrated means drinking at least an eight-ounce glass of water morning and night and two at every meal.
 While everybody has different hydration needs, it’s easy to get a hold of how much water you should be drinking every day to stay perfectly hydrated.

 An often forgotten way to stay hydrated is to avoid certain foods or drinks that might actually dehydrate you, including coffee, soda, alcohol, and tea.
-While it might be impossible to cut these things out altogether (hello, Monday), limiting your intake go could a long way in reducing future harm to your skin.
+While it might be impossible to cut these things out altogether (hello, Monday), limiting your intake could go a long way in reducing future harm to your skin.

 Drink bone broth